FIND OUT HOW MUCH YOU CAN

 Our experts have reviewed the nation’s top insurance providers, including companies like Nationwide, State Farm, GEICO, Progressive, and others.
 We have taken that information gathered and identified the best insurance companies in the industry so that you can buy with confidence.

 In our guide, we’ll outline key factors that will influence your ability to get auto coverage with a bad driving record.
-If you would like to start obtaining free quotes right now, check out our comparison tool below.
+If you would like to start obtaining free quotes right now, check out our comparison tool above.
 It will connect you with great auto insurance companies in minutes.
 You will not even need to offer up tons of personal information to get your free car insurance quote.

 What Defines a Bad Driving Record?

 When insurance companies offer you a quote, they do so based on a risk assessment.
 While there are many factors that influence your auto insurance rates, your driving record is one of the most important.